grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>ImagePullSecrets holds an optional list of references to secrets within
+<p>ImagePullSecrets holds an optional list of references to Secrets within
-the same namespace to use for pulling the Grafana Agent image from registries.
+the same namespace used for pulling the Grafana Agent image from registries.
 More info: <a href="https://kubernetes.io/docs/user-guide/images#specifying-imagepullsecrets-on-a-pod">https://kubernetes.io/docs/user-guide/images#specifying-imagepullsecrets-on-a-pod</a></p>
 </td>